I belonged to the Y Indian Guides when I was seven. It was the YMCA’s lighter, less fascist alternative to the Boy Scouts.

 Individual attention came with the piano.
 I studied it for seven years.
 Every Spring students performed auditions for a team of judges.
 Results were announced at our public recital a month later.

-I was so shocked that when I took the stage and began to rip through Rachmaninoff’s Rhapsody on a Theme by Paganini, I suddenly froze.
+I was so shocked that when I took the stage to begin Rachmaninoff’s Rhapsody on a Theme by Paganini, I got through the first third then suddenly froze.
 We had to perform from memory and I could visualize where I was in the score.
 But that’s all I saw.
 I was blank.
 After a pause of several seconds I took it from the top again and nailed it.

 The discipline I had as a child puzzles me now.
 Today, hands that once glided over Mozart can barely pick out chopsticks.
 And the embouchure that framed my triple-tonguing has been destroyed by years of, well, tonguing of another sort.

 Skills may have atrophied but my appreciation for music has never waned.
-Like the Youtube video of Chris Montez’s joyous Let’s Dance.
+Like the video of Chris Montez’s exhilarating Let’s Dance.
 I’ve been obsessed with it lately.

 It’s from a 60’s dance show, the kind I watched to keep up with the latest crazes.
 I’d try to follow the moves and, when I needed a partner, would grab a doorknob on a swinging closet door.
 It’s unpredictable movement kept me on my toes.